bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 - Analog input must be on Port A.
   - Thus the BackEMF signal must go into a Port A pin.
 - It is acceptable to leave pins 11, 12, and 13 disconnected if not using USB.
+  - We use USB in this design for debugging.
+  - USB would typically not be included in an actual mobile decoder.

 ### H-Bridge